 These ratios are set up so that if $R{ij} = 1$ then the yield surface is isotropic.

-The orientation of the principal material axes with respect to the global Cartesian axes is defined in the same manner as the orthotropic elastic model.
-First a coordinate system is defined.
-For
+The orientation of the principal material axes with respect to the global Cartesian axes may be specified by the user.
+First, a rectangular or cylindrical reference coordinate system is defined.